Iran–Switzerland relations

 Iran–Switzerland relations are foreign relations between the Islamic Republic of Iran and the Swiss Confederation.

-Switzerland has had a consulate in Tehran since 1919 which was raised to the status of embassy in 1936 and also represents the interests of the United States and Saudi Arabia in Tehran.
+Switzerland has had a consulate in Tehran since 1919 which was raised to the status of embassy in 1936 and also represents the interests of the United States in Tehran.
 Switzerland has also represented Iran in Canada, Israel, and Saudi Arabia.
+Today, Iran has an embassy in Bern, while Switzerland has an embassy in Tehran.